 With MrChromebox’s guidance, you can have a completely up to date UEFI firmware on your machine, and get good use out of your Chromebook for many more years, with regular security updates.

-Libreboot largely avoids supporting Chromebooks, precisely because Chultrabook and MrChromebox are perfectly viable options on these machines.
+Libreboot largely avoids supporting Chromebooks, precisely because MrChromebox is a perfectly viable option on these machines.

 Git repositories: https://github.com/merge/skulls